pavlo-myskov/get-job/README.md

     - Hero image of the employer page designed by pikepicture from https://pngtree.com/freepng/recruitment-process-vector-human-resources-choice-of-candidate-employee-office-chair-vacancy-executive-search-recruiting-hiring-hr-isolated-illustration_5190146.html?sol=downref&id=bef?sol=downref&id=bef
     - Branching Strategy diagram is taken from [ci-cd-pipelines-react-github-actions-heroku](https://blog.logrocket.com/ci-cd-pipelines-react-github-actions-heroku/) blog post.
     - Placeholder Company image by <a href="https://pixabay.com/users/ricinator-3282802/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=2010880">Ricarda Mölck</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=2010880">Pixabay</a>
+    - The people photos that are used in the app to create the user profiles are taken from https://unsplash.com

 [Back to top](#table-of-contents)